chrisboakes/chris-boakes/README.md

 Create a new 'PAGENAME.html' file in the root of the `src` folder.

 ### Categories
-Ensure your post has your categories assigned.
+Ensure the post has the categories assigned.
 When creating a new category, create a file for its hub page in `src/category/CATEGORYNAME.md`, this should contain the category name and reference the layout file like so (for the category 'test'):

 ```html
 ---